How to Create and Use Bash Scripts in Linux

 }

-You can also pass parameters into function in the same way parameters are passed into a function
+You can also pass parameters into a function like parameters are passed into a function.

 #!/bin/bash